“Saints Peter and Paul,” by El Greco…

 I concluded the second Barnabas post by saying:

 “So we might just call Barnabas ‘the Apostle of Second Chances.’”

 Which seems – after all – to be pretty much what “the Jesus movement” is all about.

-The upper image is courtesy of Saints Peter and Paul by GRECO – Web Gallery and shows:
+The original post had an upper image courtesy of Saints Peter and Paul by GRECO – Web Gallery and showed:

 The two saints … the most influential leaders of the early Church … engaged in an animated discussion.
 The older, white-haired Peter … inclines his head thoughtfully to one side as he looks towards the text being expounded.
 In his left hand he holds his attribute, the key to the kingdom of Heaven.
 His right hand is cupped as if weighing up an idea.
 Paul presses his left hand down firmly on the open volume on the table, his right hand raised in a gesture of explanation as he looks directly at the viewer.

 The article said El Greco painted the two together several times “with remarkable consistency.”
 Peter always has white hair and a beard, while “Paul is always shown slightly balding, with dark hair and beard, wearing a red mantle…” See also Feast of Peter and Paul – Wikipedia, with caption: “Saint Peter and Saint Paul.
 Oil on canvas by El Greco. circa 16th-century.
 Hermitage Museum,Russia.”

 The point of the parable: That if the second runner couldn’t “imagine” the existence of that Helping Rope, he had no hope of “finding” that Source of Help…

 The death-dates of Peter and Paul.
 The best answer seems to come from Answers.com: